caybokotze/katana_and_topshelf/README.md

 # ASP.NET Self Host Demo Application
-This is a sample project for a series of blog posts on http://codeopinion.com
+This is a sample of katana with topshelf and nancy.